nestybox/sysbox-ee/docs/user-guide/kind.md

 That sharing is even larger when Docker is running inside the container, which is why the kindbox column shows the lowest overhead (by default kindbox uses the `nestybox/k8s-node` image which comes with Docker inside).

-Latency-wise, the cluster creation time is similar (~2 minutes for a 10 node cluster, not bad!)

-The cluster deletion time however is higher with Sysbox.
-The reason is that some Sysbox features rely on data movement between the container's root filesystem and Sysbox-managed directories on the host, and this data movement occurs both at cluster creation and cluster deletion.

 ## Preliminary Support & Known Limitations